bethtelford/houser-redo/README.md

 7) Create a functional component (created with the function keyword) in the Header and Product files.
 For now just return a div containing the component's name.
 8) Now render the Dashboard, Wizard, and Header components in App.
 9) Render the House component inside Dashboard.
+10) Create a route.js file inside the src folder.
+We will use this for our routing later.
-10) Run `npm start` to make sure everything is working.
+11) Run `npm start` to make sure everything is working.
 You should see the names of all the components displayed.

 ## Server
 1) Run `npm i express body-parser --save`